michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

     - Implementation: the treatment effect on both user groups is monitored until the current users display a similar effect to new users.
 Data is then gathered for hypothesis testing.
     - Tradeoffs: This method makes the strong assumption that new and current users will not experience the treatment differently.
 Given this assumption, it is sure to avoid novelty and primacy effects.
 - Time-Based Adaptation Assumption:
     - Implementation: after the treatment is applied, assuming the treatment alters the levels of the evaluation metrics, these metrics are monitored until a second change in effect is seen and then plateaus to a new level.
-This second change is assumed to be the end of novelty / primacy effects and a return to the long term effect of the change.
+This second change is assumed to be the end of novelty / primacy effects and a return to the long-term effect of the change.
     - Tradeoffs: this method is useful when the sample size of new users is small or when it is not viable to give new users the treatment.
 It makes the assumption that novelty / primacy effects are present.
 This assumption can be relaxed by setting a max wait time before recording data for hypothesis testing, even if no drop and plateau is seen.

 <br>